 4. My absolute HIGHEST priority with audio work is what YOU think YOUR sound should be like.
 Please expect some extended communication on your vision so that I can do my work on getting the track there.
 Only if I ask you enough about your goals, can I make the song sound like them.

 PS: I only take on projects that I think are a mutually good fit.
-That means I do unfortunately need to reject some requests.
-It also means that I have a high level of confidence with those I do decide to work on.
+This means that I have a high level of confidence with the projects I decide to work on.
 I am an easy person to get along with, and rest assured that if I work with you, your voice (pun intended) will be amply heard.

 ReviewsEndorse Shaan Raaz